xdevguild/piggy-bank-sc/README.md

-### PiggyBank - Elrond Smart Contract for learning purposes
+### PiggyBank - MultiversX Smart Contract for learning purposes

+The logic is quite simple:
+1. You create a Piggy Bank where you define the lock time using Epoch Timestamp as the argument
+2. You can send an amount of EGLD to the smart contract, and it will be locked till the configured date
+3. You can then payout the amount, but only after the configured lock date

 > **⚠ Proper docs, updates, tests, and dapp are on the way!
 Stay tuned.**